 Engineering Undergraduate Research Fellowships

 Sponsored by the Dean, the USF Office of Undergraduate Research, and the Faculty Mentors, the Research Experience for Undergraduates Program offers a limited number (depending on the availability of funds) of Engineering Undergraduate Research Fellowships.
 Students are expected to volunteer for a limited time before being enrolled in the program.
 This volunteering period serves to establish a track record with the advising faculty, and the identification of an interesting research project.
 Our aim is to offer an exciting research experience to as many students as possible.

 Another way to participate in research projects as an Undergraduate Research Assistant is offered through new elective "Undergraduate Research" courses offered by several of the college's academic departments.
 Students choosing to take such a course need to find Faculty Mentors before enrolling.
 Participating students are expected to participate in the research projects conducted in the Faculty Mentor's laboratory.
 These courses allow variable credit hours (1-3) to suit the student's availability.
 The students will not be funded through Engineering Undergraduate Research Fellowships while taking this course.
 Taking this course can be used to substitute the volunteering period before a fellowship can be awarded (see Apply section below).

 Apply to the REU Program

 All undergraduate students of all levels of the College of Engineering are eligible for participation.
 Engineering undergraduates can join any research group in the College of Engineering or in any other USF division outside the College of Engineering at USF (for example in departments such as Chemistry, Physics, or the Center for Ocean Technology or the Moffitt Cancer Center).
-Underrepresented groups students are especially encouraged to apply.
+Underrepresented group students are especially encouraged to apply.

 - Find a Faculty Mentor who agrees to hire you.
 The first step in this process is to determine what you are interested in.
 The COE-REU Coordinators in the departments can assist you with this process.
 Once you know which groups interest you, make appointments with the professors and meet them for an interview.